89luca89/basic_c_container/README.md

 - [x] complete cli interface much like `gontainer` does
 - [x] qcow2 support, to use an existing VM as a template/rootfs for the container, much like `systemd-nspanw` does
+- [ ] img support to use existing VM as template/rootfs for the container
+- [ ] directly use docker images as template/rootfs for the container
-- [] lxc-like boot to have a full system instead of a single process
+- [ ] lxc-like boot to have a full system instead of a single process